EU-UPCAST/discovery-plugin/README.md

 ## Docker-compose

 The Docker Compose configuration is ready to orchestrate the entire service stack.
-It includes containers for FastAPI, backend, datapusher, PostgreSQL, Solr, and Redis.
+It includes containers for Publish and Discovery APIs, ckan backend, datapusher, PostgreSQL, Solr, and Redis.

     docker-compose up -d